Reddit Valuation Multiples

 Start Free Trial

-Reddit Funding History
+Reddit VC Funding History

 Before going public, Reddit raised $1B in total equity funding, across 5 rounds.